arjun921/mozsprint-data-wrangling/README.md

-# Using Python for Event's data analysis
+# Using Python for Events data analysis

 ##Purpose